-STAND-UP PADDLING AND OTHER WATERSPORTS IN THE CANALS
+1. STAND-UP PADDLING AND WATERSPORTS IN THE CANALS

-Grab your friends and spend the day stand-up paddling along the canal.
-A range of watersport activities are available, ranging from SUP to kayaking and swimming.
+Spend the day stand-up paddling along the canal.
+A range of watersport activities are available, from SUP-ing to kayaking and swimming.
 You could also catch a water taxi between the Cape Town International Convention Centre and the V&A Waterfront.

-In a bid to make Battery Park accessible and interesting for all ages, there's a free public skate park.
+In a bid to make Battery Park accessible and interesting to all ages, there's a free public skate park.
 With its picturesque background, it's becoming one of the most Insta-worthy recreational spots in Cape Town.

 Grab a coffee nearby and start your scenic run or walk along the pedestrian paths.
 Or, hop on a bike and explore the area from a different perspective.
-The basketball court invites you to enjoy an after-work game, and can double up as a soccer field, too.
-You can experience open-air sunset and sunrise free yoga.
+The basketball court is great for an after-work game and can double up as a soccer field, too.
+You can also take part in open-air sunset and sunrise free yoga.

-The family-friendly area consists of a play park with a jungle gym, swings, rocking horses and a scooter path.
+The family-friendly area consists of a play park with swings, rocking horses and a scooter path.
 There's somehting for toddlers, kids, teens, and the young at heart to enjoy.

 5. PACK A PICNIC AND EAT WITH A TABLE-MOUNTAIN VIEW

 With plenty of fynbos gardens and benches, the park is the perfect place for a picnic.
-You can enjoy exquisite views across the V&A Waterfront and the surrounding city streets are remarkable.
+The views across the V&A Waterfront and the surrounding city streets are remarkable.
 In fact, it's a good place for the avid observer – you can watch water activities and gaze at Signal Hill as you wander along the water's edge.

 The ruins of the historic Amsterdam Battery have been retained in Battery Park as a new heritage site.
 You can learn more from the heritage storyboards.

-Stop by for something to eat and drink from a selection of eateries tempting you with the likes of freshly brewed coffee and chocolate croissants.
+Stop by for something to eat and drink from a selection of eateries that offer a range of fare such as freshly brewed coffee and chocolate croissants.
 Browse (or just window shop) a range of niche companies, showrooms and specialist stores.

 PLUS: 30 NEW PLACES FOR YOU TO DISCOVER